1,000+ Opportunities

 Technology Transfer and Spinoff The NASA Technology Transfer program ensures that innovations developed for exploration and discovery are broadly available to the public, maximizing the benefit to the nation.

-Based on current listing details, eligibility includes: Categories of organizations that may be eligible for NASA grants and cooperative agreements include: • Institutions of Higher Education (IHE) – A two- or four-year university or college (including U. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Categories of organizations that may be eligible for NASA grants and cooperative agreements include: • Institutions of Higher Education (IHE) – A two- or four-year university or college (including U. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program